rutar-academic/rutar.org/content/writing/how-to-build-a-personal-webpage-from-scratch.md

 2. Optionally, you can choose the **Add README** option, which you can later modify to provide information on your webpage.
    This file will be used to display information on your repository.
 3. You can also choose to either make your webpage public or private.
-   A public repository means that anybody can view (but not edit) your GitHub repository, whereas only you - or anybody you give permission - will be able to see the repository if it is private.
+   A public repository means that anybody can view (but not edit) your GitHub repository, whereas only you---or anybody you give permission---will be able to see the repository if it is private.

 Once you've finished creating the new repository, you need to add files that we created earlier!
 To do this, click on the **Add File** option, beside the **Code** drop-down menu in green.